SALT LAKE CITY — In some ways, the old downtown malls never went away.

 "It's a very important message," the councilman said.
-"It's a message that's not always connecting with the masses."30 comments on this story
+"It's a message that's not always connecting with the masses."

 Bishop Burton acknowledged the need for "good stewardship" and said the LDS Church had just recently begun experimenting with "solar meetinghouses."
 Three such buildings, which would depend primarily on solar power, are under construction, he said.

 "In the things we advertise and the things we promote, we could probably be more proactive in that arena," Bishop Burton said.
 "It's a great story, and we ought to probably promote it more."

 City Creek Reserve, a development arm of the LDS Church, also will recycle much of the concrete from the demolished malls, officials said.